Dear Hypocrite Reader (my brother, like me),

 The Master began by pouring tea into the cup he set out on the table for the professor who was already seated at the table.
 The Zen Master had brewed the tea as the professor patiently waited.
 What the professor did not expect was what was to happen next, which was that the Master continued to pour the professor’s tea into his cup even after the tea had reached the lip of the cup and the limit of what would go in.
 As the Master continued to pour the tea, it spilled over the rim and onto the table and eventually the professor stood in desperation and shouted for the Master to stop, to stop pouring the tea, then adding, Can’t you see that no more will go in!

 To this the Master replied calmly and succinctly, Like this cup, you too are full, full of your own opinions and preconceptions.
-Before I can teach you what you seek, if not what you need, to know, you must first empty your cup.
+Before I can teach you what you want to know, you must first empty your cup.